-Hillsboro Recognized as National Leader in Solar-Friendly Practices
+Hillsboro Recognized Again as National Leader in Sustainability

 The City of Hillsboro’s solar-friendly efforts continue to earn the community recognition as being among the most solar-friendly in the United States.